Nick Pace: Cage Fury Fighting Championships

 After four years away from competition, Pace made his return to MMA and fought for the CFFC Bantamweight Championship against Ricky Bandejas on Oct 31, 2015.
 He won the bout and became the title holder.
 He then defended his title two years later against Ahmet Kayretli.
 He retired from MMA shortly after and vacated the title.

-Comeback to competition
+Jiu-Jitsu career

 A year later, Pace made his comeback to martial arts competition in the Combat Jiu Jitsu Worlds BJJ tournament.
 He has competed in this tournament twice to date.